akudate/notquirrel/README.md

 - 📫 How to reach me **quirrelcode@gmail.com**

-- *"Isn't this a wonderful spot for a rest?
-I love the sound of the rain upon glass"*
+- *"Isn't this a wonderful spot for a rest? <br> I so love the sound of the rain upon glass"*

 <h3 align="left">Connect with me:</h3>
 <p align="left">